 The creditors claims procedure works for debts and liabilities incurred by the trust settlor (i.e. the person who died).
 For example, a trust settlor who owes money on his credit card incurred a debt.
 California has a one year statute of limitations for lawsuits that seek damages that come from the conduct of a decedent.
 That is a short time that can be a powerful roadblock to liability.

 However, trustees can do much better that the statute.
 Trustees can invoke the creditors claim procedure by filing a notice in a newspaper informing creditors the creditors claim procedure is being used.
 This gives creditors only four months in which to file their claim with the trust.
 This period can be cut down to 60 days by mailing notice to a known creditor.
 It also requires creditors to file a claim with the trust before filing a lawsuit.
-Failing to file a claim with the trustee can result in the creditor having their claim barred.
+Failing to file a claim with the trustee can result in the creditor having his claim barred.

 Once a creditor has filed a claim the trustee must approve or deny the claim.
 If 30 days go by with no action being taken then the creditor can treat the lack of response as a denial of the claim.
-They can then file suit.
+He can then file suit.

 As trustee, you won't let a claim linger for 30 days.
 Any claim that is filed will be promptly evaluated.
 The claim will be approved, denied, or approved in part and denied in part.
 Assuming a claim is denied in whole or in part the creditor is now forced to choose what to do.
 What creditors can not do is dither about whether they want to pursue a lawsuit.